ESR-NZ/Training/Advanced_Genomics_Workshop/Week_06/README.md

 Before we begin, you should have a basic understanding of genomics and the concept of DNA sequencing.
 You should also be familiar with the command line and have access to a Unix-based operating system (such as Linux or macOS).

-Prior completion of the sequence data [quality control tutorial](https://github.com/ESR-NZ/Training/tree/main/Rhys_Toolbox/01_Quality_control) is needed.
+Prior completion of the week 04 sequence data [quality control tutorial](https://github.com/ESR-NZ/Training/tree/main/Advanced_Genomics_Workshop/Week_04) is needed.
 We will analyse the same sequence data in that tutorial for time efficiency.

 ## Introduction